huggingface/transformers/docs/source/en/model_doc/moshi.md

 **3. [`MimiModel`]**

 It's the audio encoder from Kyutai, that has recently been integrated to transformers, which is used to "tokenize" audio.
-It has the same use that `Encodec` has in `Musicgen`.
+It has the same use that [`~EncodecModel`] has in [`~MusicgenModel`].

 ## Tips: